GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 Forex currency pairs price movement is measured in 'PIP'.
 Let's take the EURUSD price as an example; if the current price is 1.06401, it tells us that EURUSD has five decimal places after a point.
 Now, if the price climbs to 1.06501, this tells us that the price has already moved 10.0 pips from the initial price.

+Let's take another currency pair example, USDJPY.
+If the current price is 153.260 and the price drops to 153.150, you can divide both prices, and you will get 0.110.
+Since the USDJPY price only has three decimal places, the PIP count read as 11.0pips drops from the initial price.

 ### Bid-Ask Spread

 The difference between <strong>bid and ask price</strong> is called as spread.
 This spread depends on your broker's liquidity provider; the more LPs they have, the tighter the spread, and this is why you want to find <strong>lowest spread forex broker</strong> so that you can <strong>reduce your trading cost</strong>.
 You can compare major currency pair spreads between weekends and weekdays below, and this is the best spread I could get from my trading broker.